James Hansen: Analysis of climate change causation

 Hansen noted that in determining responsibility for climate change, the effect of greenhouse gas emissions on climate is determined not by current emissions, but by accumulated emissions over the lifetime of greenhouse gases in the atmosphere.

-By this measure, the U.K. is still the largest single cause of climate change, followed by the U.S. and Germany, even though its current emissions are surpassed by the People's Republic of China.
+By this measure, among major economies, as of 2009 the U.K. still had the highest cumulative per capita contribution to climate change, followed by the U.S. and Germany, even though the People's Republic of China currently produces the highest total annual emissions.

 On public policy, Hansen is critical of what he sees as efforts to mislead the public on the issue of climate change.
 He points specifically to the Competitive Enterprise Institute's commercials with the tagline "carbon dioxide—they call it pollution, we call it life", and politicians who accept money from fossil-fuel interests and then describe global warming as "a great hoax."
 He also says that changes needed to reduce global warming do not require hardship or reduction in the quality of life, but will also produce benefits such as cleaner air and water, and growth of high-tech industries.
 He was a critic of both the Clinton and George W. Bush Administrations' stances on climate change.
 Addressing the potential effects of climate change, Hansen has stated in an interview in January 2009, "We cannot now afford to put off change any longer.
 We have to get on a new path within this new administration.
 We have only four years left for Obama to set an example to the rest of the world.
 America must take the lead."